-3D zebra crossings are a relatively new concept with several towns around the world introducing this new and exciting line marking technique, from Iceland to India, Taiwan to New Zealand.
+3D zebra crossings are a relatively new concept.
+There are several towns around the world that are introducing this new and exciting line marking technique.
+Everywhere from Iceland to India, Taiwan to New Zealand.

-The design makes the markings look as though they are hovering when viewed from ground level, which has an impact on approaching drivers, but when looked at from above they appear as columns, creating a unique experience for pedestrians too as if they are walking on air.
+The design creates an optical illusion which makes the markings look as though they are hovering when viewed from ground level.
+This has an impact on approaching drivers, but when looked at from above they appear as columns, creating a unique experience for pedestrians too as if they are walking on air.

 Despite the overall response to these markings being a positive one, concerns have been raised surrounding the actual safety of these crossings, with many suggesting that they pose a risk to vehicles breaking suddenly.